-A student may receive academic credit if his/her work is completed to the satisfaction of the teacher.
+A student may receive academic credit if the student's work is completed to the satisfaction of the teacher.
 Students receiving two drops in one school day may be subject to separation for part or all of the school day in the planning center.
-Students will be expected to complete academic requirements, display appropriate behavior, work his/her way back into classes, and process with staff.
+Students will be expected to complete academic requirements, display appropriate behavior, work their way back into classes, and process with staff.